 The following seasons until the present day have been rather tumultuous for Brandon United both on and off the pitch.
 The couple of years following the League Championship saw management, players and committee all leave the club as finances stretched the club to breaking point.
 A few seasons of flirting with relegation finally happened and the club were relegated back to the 2nd division at the end of the 2005/06 season.

 A bit of stability was required and following a further season of consolidation Adam Furness joined the club as assistant to BJ Heijmanns and the club again started to rebuild.
 Although results on the field were poor this really was the start of the club getting back on its feet football wise.
 The club finished bottom of the league but, with no relegation taking effect, it survived to play again in the Northern League.

 Younger players with a seasons experience behind them and the recruitment of some senior and more experienced players meant the club finished a very respectable 6th in 2008/09.
 Relative success caught the eye of other clubs however, and many players left the following season, most to 1st Division teams.

-The trio started back for 2017/18 with a ‘re-branding’ of the club which had new strips, a new club badge and much needed renovation of the changing rooms.
+2017/18 saw a ‘re-branding’ of the club which had new strips, a new club badge and much needed renovation of the changing rooms.
 But with the team in 10th position Lee Jewett left again.
 Whilst a successor was being found the club struggled and plummeted to the bottom of the table.
 Stephen Skinner was brought in at the helm and who brought with him a host of experience at a higher level and a host of new faces with similar experience and whose primary role was to get Brandon United away from the relegation zone and safe in our Northern League position.
 This was ultimately achieved on the very last day of the 2017/18 season with a home win whilst others in danger around us were losing.
 With a massive re-haul of the National Non-League pyramid we escaped relegation – again, by a single point.

 COME ON BRANDON!!!